anovik/SmartCommander/README.md

 - All main operations with files/folders are supported(view, edit, copy, move, create new folder, delete, etc.)

-- Creating of ZIP archives
+- Creating and unzipping of ZIP archives

 - Unicode support